mirceaadam/bug-free-pancake/README.md

 #### 1.3 Faster Pipelines
 - Speed is not always the answer..
 - Separate pipeline for a "BaseImage" / "GoldenImage" type of scenario can be usefull to speed up where frameorks can be already setup.
-- These images get built automatically on a weekly bases.
+- These images get built automatically on a weekly basis.
 - Prebuilt images or perhaps caching docker images might be a solution..
 - Goes nicely hand in hand with `point 4.7` below.